AmyyyCao/Computer-Science-Labs/README.md

 Lab 4 Part1: Prints a triangle of ^ with size based on the number of rows specified.

 Lab 4 Part2: Number converter with two functions: Binary to Decimal & Decimal to Binary.

+Lab 5: Prints out Pascal's Triangle based on a specified number of rows.